-A step-by-step guide on how to process infrared photos in Lightroom by creating a custom infrared white balance profile.
+A step-by-step guide on how to process infrared photos in Lightroom by creating a custom infrared white balance profile for your camera.

 This article explains how you can overcome limitations of Adobe Lightroom when trying to set the white balance of infrared pictures.
-The issue is that imported infrared pictures turn red.
+The issue is that imported infrared pictures turn red and you cannot correct this using the white balance tool.
 The solution is to create a custom profile just for infrared white balance.

-I did put it together because I recently bought a Nikon D3200 and had it converted to IR.
-It took me a while to figure out how to properly set the infrared white balance in Lightroom.
-Here is the solution that worked for me.
+When I bought a Nikon D3200 and had it converted to IR, I experienced this exact issue.
+By the way, this is not a Nikon-specific issue, it applies to any camera when you take infrared pictures.
+It took me a while to figure out how to properly set the infrared white balance in Lightroom, and I would like to share a working solution with you.

 The issue: white balance limitations in Lightroom